 All Virtual Campus Events will be added to our Virtual Events page.
 We will alert you as new events are added.

 A: Admissions Counselors are happy to meet with prospective students and families.
-Since some Admissions Counselors are working from home to practice social distancing per public health recommendations, we encourage you to reach out to your Admissions Counselor and schedule a time to meet individually, either virtually or in-person.
+Since all Admissions Counselors are working from home to practice social distancing per public health recommendations, we encourage you to reach out to your Admissions Counselor and schedule a time to meet individually, either virtually or in-person.
 Find your Admissions Counselor.

 A: Yes, Student Financial Services is working with families on a case-by-case basis to assess financial needs as we wade through these uncertain times.
 Rest assured that we will do everything we can to assist.
 Contact Student Financial Service at 206-220-8020 or email@example.com.